COLLEGE SAVINGS GUIDE ARTICLES:

 Understanding NextGen 529 College Savings & Market Volatility

 We know you don’t have the power to predict or control the markets and economy.
 However, you do have the power to control how much you save and the diversification of your investments.
-While a rocky market can be intimidating and may cause you to second guess your investment decisions, it’s important to stay calm and focus on your long-term savings strategy.
+When market values take a dip, having sound 529 plan risk management strategies in place can make all the difference.

 Investing in a NextGen 529 college savings plan and setting up regular contributions – even in small amounts – can potentially add up to big savings down the road.